Last Updated on January 16, 2023 by David

-For people who are veterans in the PC building community, they will recognize this piece.
-The 212 CPU cooler has been around for well over a decade now and there’s a good reason it’s still here.
+People who are veterans in the PC building community will recognize this piece.
+The 212 CPU cooler has been around for over a decade, and there’s a good reason it’s still here.
 It has a price tag of a mere $30 and can dish out a good performance and keep your CPU cool.

-The hyper 212 gives an increased performance and being a small cooler can fit in pretty much any case.
+The hyper 212 gives increased performance, and a small cooler can fit in any case.

 - Very Cheap